 A healthy immune system is linked to proper follicular function, so keeping it strong is in your best interest.
 While vitamin C is a famed immunity booster, it also helps prevent hair loss in other ways.
 Vitamin C fights free radicals in the body, which can collect around hair follicles and cause damage.
 The nutrient also aids in the production of collagen.

-Most individuals can get the vitamin C they need from a diet that includes foods like tomatoes, citrus fruits and juices, and bell peppers.
-If you need a further boost, you can find many forms of vitamin C supplements, from drink mixes to gummies to tablets.
-Just avoid overdoing the supplementation, as ingesting too much vitamin C can lead to gastrointestinal issues.
+Most individuals can get the vitamin C they need from a diet that includes tomatoes, citrus fruits and juices, and bell peppers.
+If you need a further boost, you can find many vitamin C supplements, from drink mixes to gummies to tablets.
+Avoid overdoing the supplementation, as ingesting too much vitamin C can lead to gastrointestinal issues.

 6. Zinc

-Another essential mineral, zinc has been the subject of recent hair loss studies.
-While there isn’t much conclusive evidence yet, this nutrient has been proven to increase immunity.
-And as mentioned above, a healthy immune system is necessary for proper hair growth.
+Another essential mineral, zinc, has been the subject of recent hair loss studies.
+While there isn’t much conclusive evidence, this nutrient has been proven to increase immunity.
+As mentioned above, a healthy immune system is necessary for proper hair growth.

-Many vitamin C supplements also contain zinc as a power duo for immune strength, so you can get two-in-one benefits.
-Like iron, most minerals should only be taken in small amounts and are not recommended as supplements unless absolutely necessary.
+Many vitamin C supplements also contain zinc as a power duo for immune strength to get two-in-one benefits.
+Like iron, most minerals should only be taken in small amounts and are not recommended as supplements unless necessary.
 To safely get more zinc, try consuming more eggs, dairy, nuts, seeds, and shellfish.

 7. Vitamin D

 A 2021 study found that the hair loss condition alopecia was linked to a deficiency of vitamin D. The nutrient is directly related to hair growth and immune function.
-Additionally, it is helpful at reducing inflammation, a cause of many types of alopecia.
+Additionally, it helps reduce inflammation, a cause of many types of alopecia.

-Known as the sunshine vitamin, you can receive more of this nutrient simply by stepping outside.
-You can also find vitamin D in foods like tuna, salmon, and fortified cereals.
-Lots of dairy products are also fortified with the vitamin, so look for that on the label.
+Known as the sunshine vitamin, you can receive more of this nutrient by stepping outside.
+You can also find vitamin D in tuna, salmon, and fortified cereals.
+Many dairy products are fortified with vitamins, so look for that on the label.
 Supplements are readily available, but again, exercise moderation.
 Extremely high levels of vitamin D can cause everything from nausea to muscle weakness to kidney stones.

 Get a Well-Balanced Diet

-When it comes to hair health, making sure your body is getting the nutrients it needs is vital.
-Improper levels of many vitamins and minerals are directly linked to hair loss, so make sure you’re keeping your diet healthy and balanced.
-Eat a variety of healthful foods, get some sunshine, and protect your immune system.
-And remember that some causes of hair loss go beyond vitamin deficiencies, so medication might be required.
-Nevertheless, getting more nutrients in addition to medication will only boost the latter’s effectiveness, so eat up.
+When it comes to hair health, ensuring your body gets the nutrients it needs is vital.
+Improper levels of many vitamins and minerals are directly linked to hair loss, so ensure your diet is healthy and balanced.
+Eat various healthful foods, get some sunshine, and protect your immune system.
+Remember that some causes of hair loss go beyond vitamin deficiencies so that medication might be required.
+Nevertheless, getting more nutrients in addition to drugs will only boost the latter’s effectiveness, so eat up.